 Dreaming of buying your first home?
-Well, it just got a little bit easier thanks to the news in last week’s Budget that first time buyers no longer have to pay Stamp Duty.
+Well, it just got a little bit easier thanks to the Autumn 2017 Budget that first time buyers no longer have to pay Stamp Duty in England.
 This could save you thousands, so let’s have a closer look…

 Stamp Duty is the tax charged by the Government when you buy a home.
 The rate at which you'll pay the tax varies based on the price you pay for your new property.

 As a First Time Buyer, someone who has never owned a property or has not owned a primary residence for 3 years, there's no Stamp Duty on homes up to the value of £300,000, which could save you anywhere up to £5,000.
 If you're buying one of our homes between £300,000 - £500,000 you'll pay 5% of this amount.

 From the 1st April 2018 first time buyers in Wales will lose the exemption from Stamp Duty.
 It will be replaced by a new Land Transaction Tax and new tax rate bandings have been introduced.
 The higher zero tax threshold of £180,000 should benefit many first time buyers in Wales.

 Please visit www.gov.uk/stamp-duty-land-tax or speak to a Sales Consultant for more information.